-As a content expert on victims rights issues, a survivor of sexual assault and an out spoken advocate, Jennifer Storm no stranger to the media, in fact she is often times the first call they make when stories break.
+As a content expert on victims’ rights issues, a survivor of sexual assault, and an outspoken advocate, Jennifer Storm is no stranger to the media, in fact, she is often times the first call they make when stories break.
 Book Jennifer Now!
-(In light of COVID0-19, Mrs. Storm can provide any and all content online)
+(In light of COVID0-19, Mrs. Storm can provide any and all content virtually)here is a link to a recent presentation.

 Jennifer’s presentations have won her much praise as she presents an interactive program that looks at one woman’s recovery from addiction, trauma and adversity and identifies key components of what can help a person turn their lives around.
-Jennifer Storm is the ultimate survivor turned thriver having chronicled her own story of victimization and recovery in her memoirs Blackout Girl: Growing up and Drying out in America, Leave the Light On and Picking Up the Pieces Without Picking Up.
+Jennifer Storm is the ultimate survivor turned thriver having chronicled her own story of victimization and recovery in six critically acclaimed books.
 As a child and teen survivor of sexual assault as well as a woman in recovery from addiction, Jennifer Storm can speak first hand about the complexities of biological and emotional responses of trauma, understanding sexual identity, the effects of substance abuse and discuss how to obtain and maintain long-term recovery, and victim’s rights.
-She is the gubernatorial appointed Victim Advocate of the State of Pennsylvania.
 She is a widely sought-out expert speaker on the subjects of trauma, addiction and victim’s rights.
-She has worked on several high profile cases including the Jerry Sandusky case, Bill Cosby and Archdiocese of Pennsylvania.
+She has worked on several high-profile cases including the Jerry Sandusky case, Bill Cosby and Archdiocese of Pennsylvania.

-She has given hundreds of lectures, keynote presentations, workshops, book readings, etc.
+She has given thousands of lectures, keynote presentations, workshops, book readings, etc.

 - Marketing and Media

-- Freshman Orientation on Alcohol Awarness and Sexual Assault
+- Freshman Orientation on Alcohol Awareness and Sexual Assault Consent

 - Consent Should be Given, Not Taken.
 An in depth look at consent and alcohol as it relates to your specific state.